mtlynch/mtlynch.io/content/posts/lessons-from-my-first-exit/index.md

 The value of TinyPilot's inventory could vary by a factor of four depending on where we were in the manufacturing cycle.
 It makes no sense to pay the broker $20k if my inventory happens to be high vs. $5k if my inventory is low.

 Worse, I was selling my inventory to the buyer at cost.
 It's not like the broker can negotiate a great price on my unsold inventory and earn their commission that way.
-If I have $100k in inventory, I actually only receive $90k for it after paying the broker their commission.
+If I have $100k in inventory, I only receive $90k for it after paying the broker their commission.
 The more inventory I had, the more money I'd lose in the sale.

 That said, I got lucky, and the deal closed when TinyPilot's inventory was at its ideal level for the sale.
-On closing day, we were a couple of weeks from placing our next manufacturing order for the subsequent eight months.
+On closing day, we were a couple of weeks away from placing our next manufacturing order for the subsequent eight months.
 That was perfect because we were low but not so low that the new buyer was coming in understocked.
 On top of that, there's wiggle room in calculating inventory value for the broker fee, and Quiet Light calculated it in a way that was especially generous to me.

 Still, the broker fee on inventory was one more layer that made timing stressful.
 If the deal had stretched out another month, I'd have lost $10k on additional broker fees for the inventory.